jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-concept/index.md

-Perhaps as famous a concept as DevSecOps, [DevOps](../devops-concept/) is defined as a development methodology whose aim is to bridge the gap between development and operations.
+Perhaps as famous a concept as DevSecOps, [DevOps](../devops-concept/) is defined as a development methodology that aims to bridge the gap between development and operations.
 It accomplishes this
 by stressing communication between developers and operators and shared responsibility in quality assurance.